What happens if I overstay in the US?

 - The person may become ineligible for a visa to travel to the United States in the future; In fact, this is one of the most difficult reasons for visa seekers and those who present the ban.

-- If a person overstays his/her time limit and tries to re-enter the country, the customs officer will deny him/her entry for violating the law.
+- If the person leaves the country beyond his deadline and tries to re-enter the country, the customs officer will deny him entry for violating the law.

 “Music ninja.
 Analyst.
 Typical coffee lover.
 Travel evangelist.
 Proud explorer.”